What Kind Of Spirit Do You Have?

 2 Corinthians 5:5 talks about the down payment like this; “Now He who prepared us for this purpose is God, who gave to us the Spirit, as a pledge.”
 We don’t possess eternal life yet, while we live in this life, but we have the promise of eternal life IN HEAVEN, when this life is over, and when the resurrection day comes.
 And the “pledge”, or in other words, “the down payment” towards that eternal life, is the Spirit of God, which dwells in our hearts.

 2 Corinthians 1:22 said that God “sealed us, and gave us the Spirit..”
 The meaning of the word “sealed” is.. “to set your seal upon something, to denote ownership”.
-Ephesians 1:14 says; “..having believed, you were sealed with the Holy Spirit of promise, who is given as a pledge of our inheritance, with a view to the redemption of His possession, to the praise of His glory.”
+Ephesians 1:14 says; “..having believed, you were sealed with the promise of the holy Spirit, which is given as a pledge of our inheritance, with a view to the redemption of His possession, to the praise of His glory.”
+To be “sealed” does not mean that there is some kind of protective bubble put around you, so that evil cannot get to you.
+But rather, to be “sealed” means that you have been marked by God, for his own possession.

 Having the Spirit within us, really serves a dual purpose.
 The Spirit serves as “the down payment” made towards our eternal inheritance, but it also serves as “a seal” or in other words, as a “mark of ownership” by God.
 1 Peter 2:9 says that we are “a people for God’s own possession”.

 And you remember Romans 8:9..
 “If anyone does NOT have the Spirit of Christ, he does not belong to Him.”
 So if we DON’T have His Spirit within us, then we DON’T belong to Him.
-But if we DO have His Spirit within us, then we DO belong to Christ.
+But if we DO have His Spirit within us, then we DO belong to Christ, and the spirit that we exhibit shows to everyone, that “seal of ownership”.
 And of course Galatians 3:29 says; “And if you belong to Christ, THEN you are Abraham’s offspring, heirs according to promise.”

 1 Peter 1:14, 15, & 16 says; “As obedient children, do not be conformed to the former lusts, which were yours in your ignorance.
 But like the Holy One, who called you, be holy yourselves also, in all your behavior.
 Because it is written; You shall be holy, for I am holy!”